About

 Writing Short Stories and A Novel

 I had only written short tales before, so my first attempts at writing a novel were a complete failure.
-Writing fiction involves developing empathy with the reader and creating emotion, which makes is a lot different than writing scientific papers or philosophical essays.
+Writing fiction involves developing empathy with the reader and creating emotion, which is different from writing scientific papers or philosophical essays.
 I had to learn how to make a story successful and one can argue I’ve been learning the basics of the craft until now.

-I’ve written a diverse set of short stories, and I joined an Internet hard SF writing group.
-(I’ve since joined another group, actually.)
+I’ve written a diverse set of short stories, and I joined an Internet hard SF writing group and another on-line critique group.
 Not only I find it useful to have other writers read my stories, but I think it’s crucial to read unpublished works to discover what works and what doesn’t.
 None of my short stories have been published, though one of my philosophical essays almost reads like a SF story.

 Nobody can predict the future.
 Thus each science fiction writer or futurist has his or her own particular vision of the future.
-SF is about painting images of the future to make people aware of futuristic technological developments.
+SF is about painting images of the future to convey future technological developments.
 Therefore, each scientist and writer envisions the societal outcomes of technology in a unique way.

 Passion is the basis of art.
 As in my music, I feel that the most important thing is to love what I’m doing.
 I don’t work to be famous or to make money but to express my art, to create forms that mirror my soul.